Rome of the Caribbean, Paris of the Antilles

 - Habana Este/Casablanca Across the Bay opposite Parque Cespedes and Luz Caballero (Malecon).
 There’s not much anymore in this area bearing 2 of the most important fortifications in the New World (which you can anyway see from the Malecon).
 For very little money you take the ferry from the pier at the south corner of the Terminal Sierra Maestra to Casablanca across the bay (near the train station).

 -Fortaleza de San Carlos de la Cabaña (Fort of Saint Charles) Or just as La Cabaña.
 Built in the 18th century is the third largest fortress complex ever built in the Americas.
-Located at the eastern side of the harbor entrance.
+Located at the eastern side of the harbour entrance.
 Every night at 21.00pm the cannon is fired, a tradition since colonial times meaning the closure of the city’s gates in the walls.
 This is known as “El Cañonazo de las 9”.

 -Castillo del Morro Located right by the entrance of Havana Bay perched on the promontory on the opposite side from Old Havana, not far from La Cabaña, was built between 1589 and 1630.